pacifica/pacifica-docs/project/website.md

 ### Data Management

-Scientific Data Management systems for research and development institutions require many solutions to already complex problems.
+Scientific Data Management systems for research and development institutions need to provide uncomplicated solutions to meet often complicated problems.
+Pacifica offers institutions a platform to collaboratively manage data between projects.
-Pacifica has solutions to manage data between projects that are completing and collaborative.
-Pacifica can accelerate the scientific process by making search and discovery tracta
+Pacifica can accelerate the scientific process by making search and discovery tractable solutions.

 ### How to Solve it

-Open Source does not stop at releasing the source code.
-Many problems require community to share ideas, processes and support features to solve the requirements.
-This is the natural evolution of Open Source to Open Everything.
+Open source does not end with the release of the source code.
+Complex problems require the community to share ideas, processes, and support features to solve the requirements -- the evolution from open source, to open everything.
+Pacifica is governed by an open everything community.

 ### Impact

-Pacifica seeks to enable institutions to reduce risk while accelerating scientific impact of the data they produce.
-Pacifica has interfaces to allow scientists to automate workflow to ensure quality and reuse of their research.
+Pacifica seeks to enable institutions to reduce risk while accelerating scientific impact for all its users.
+Pacifica has interfaces to allow scientists to automate workflow, improving quality and reuse of their research.
 Pacifica is open source and allows contributions from development and operator teams.